mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

-All data was acquired on a Philips Achieva 7 Tesla MR System (Philips Healthcare, Best, The Netherlands), with a quadrature transmit coil and 32-channel head receive array (Nova Medical, Wilmington, MA).
+All data was acquired on a Philips Achieva 7 Tesla MR System (Philips Healthcare, Best, The Netherlands), with a quadrature transmit coil and 32-channel head receive array (Nova Medical, Wilmington, MA, USA).

-Concurrent magnetic field monitoring was performed using 16 fluorine-based NMR field probes, which were integrated into the head setup via a laser-sintered nylon frame positioned between transmit and receive coil (Engel et al., 2018b, Fig. 1).
+Concurrent magnetic field monitoring was performed using 16 fluorine-based NMR field probes, which were integrated into the head setup via a laser-sintered nylon frame positioned between transmit and receive coil (Fig. 1 in Engel et al., 2018).
 Probe data were recorded and preprocessed (filtering, demodulation) on a dedicated acquisition system (Dietrich et al., 2016a).
 The final extraction of probe phase evolution and projection onto a spherical harmonic basis set (Barmet et al., 2008) was performed on a PC, yielding readout time courses of global phase $$k_{0}$$ and k-space coefficients $$k_{x},k_{y},k_{z}$$ with 1 MHz bandwidth.

 For the fMRI experiments, visual stimulus presentation utilized VisuaStim LCD